AltDom/pingpong-mystery/README.md

 <img src="https://media.giphy.com/media/J3S2eQvnQPYBpl3YjZ/giphy.gif" width="100%">

 Can you solve the Ping Pong Mysteries!?
-You will need to be cunning and use database queries to uncover who damaged the WU19 ping pong ball.
+You will need to be cunning and use database queries to uncover who it was who committed the ultimate sports crime.
+Your journey will be challenging.
+Your journey will be treacherous.
+Do you dare to follow a trail into the unknown where pure evil undoubtedly awaits!?

 ## About This Project
-There are two versions of this project; `index.php` and `indexSQL.php`.
-* `index.php` is the main project document.
-With every reload of this file in the browser, each of the 10 news articles are constructed by randomly selecting an author (name & corresponding portrait), published date, as well as the number of likes & dislikes from larger datasets.
-Furthermore, the articles are always presented with the most recently written at the top of the news feed (even if they were publications from the future!).
-All of the authors who pop up in the feed (except one!) are students who studied with me in the Webbutvecklare course at Yrgo, Lindholmen in 2019.
-* `indexSQL.php` is an extra exercise as part of the assignment.
-It renders the same webpage as `index.php`, however the project data is read in from a SQLite database, and hence doesn't include the random features that were originally built into `index.php`.
-Enjoy!
+To set the scene of this crime assume you are a young police cadet on the GTB Police Force with only 1 year's training.
+Determined to impress the chief commissioner you're on the hunt to crack your first big case before the season is out.
+On an icy winter's morning you receive a chilling phonecall from the principal of Yrgo, Lindholmen.
+Though you're not ususally one to trust New Zealanders, you're drawn to the peculiarity of this case as well as the sense of urgency in her voice.

+When you arrive at Yrgo the principal invites you into her office for tea and cookies.
+"Do you take milk with your tea?"
+"Why yes, thank you, that would be lovely".

+Over the course of a solid 30-minutes of having your ears hammered about seemingly everything but the crime (Thank God for the cookies!), you're told that an inportant piece of Yrgo **property** has been **damaged**.
+Unfortunately the hunted criminal, still at large, managed to flea the scene unnoticed, however you're given the current list of **Yrgo incidents** as a starting point, and apparently a student has logged somewhere in there what happened.
+You're immediately suspicious as to why the principal didn't go to the effort of finding this logged entry for you, but it's too soon to point fingers.
+You must follow the lead that you've been given.

+Good luck, be careful and watch your back.
+There's danger around every corner and as James Bond's new tagline says - No Time To Die!

+## Solutions
+Too hard?
+Check the query solutions file if you get stuck.

 ## Download
 * Clone the repository using `git clone https://github.com/AltDom/wu19-pingpongmystery.git` in your chosen bash terminal.